TamaraMaggioni/TamaraMaggioni/README.md

 - I currently work at [**FreeTech Solutions**](https://www.freetechsolutions.com.ar/en) as a **data scientist**, specializing in **NLP/NLU with RASA**.
 - I’m also the **scientific coordinator and secretary** at [**Fundación Ambiente Argentino**](https://ambienteargentino.org).

-I had the honor (and still remain involved) of being part of the **GEMPA** (**https://www.instagram.com/gempa.ar/**) research group, where we studied various areas related to deep waters.
+I had the honor (and still remain involved) of being part of the **GEMPA** (**https://www.instagram.com/gempa.ar/**) research group, where we studY various aspects related to deep waters.
 Personally, I specialized in studying a fascinating group of marine organisms: **ascidians** from the deep waters of the Argentine Sea and the Antarctic Ocean.
 The **Antarctica** is the most beautiful and magical place I've ever set foot on. 🌍💙

 I'm a **mom of two precious and incredible little ones**, Uriel and Triana, and **life partner of the best dad and companion**, Fabi. 👨‍👩‍👧‍👦💖